EndPointCorp/end-point-blog/2013/10/24/how-to-dry-out-your-active-record.html.md

   (SELECT "people"."id" FROM "people"  WHERE "people"."awesome" = 't')
 ```

-### But if I were to use SQL functions - I’d have to write queries in strings, no?
+#### But if I were to use SQL functions—I’d have to write queries in strings, no?

 No!
 Take a look here: